 From the ocean to the sea, San Diego County has so many different hiking options.
 There are countless coastal trails, numerous valley hikes, and even mountain routes that can feature a wonderful winter playground.
 These following trails are the ten most popular hikes in San Diego County.

-It’s surprising to me that this place is the second most searched hiking trail in Southern California.
-Then again, there are only three extinct volcanoes in the region and this is one of them.
-The Calavera hiking trails are located in the City of Carslsbad in North County San Diego.
+For the second year in a row, this trail takes San Diego’s number one spot as a favored hiking trail.
+It’s not surprising to see it at number one knowing it’s just one of only three extinct volcanoes in Southern California.
+The Calavera hiking trails are located in the City of Carlsbad in North County San Diego.
 There is also a small dam that makes a small lake here.

 There’s not much to hate about Palomar Mountain.
 This area in the northern section of San Diego County gets so much rainfall that the vegetation goes through a full four seasons here.
 From summer to winter, this mountain offers everything from snow filled trees to spring wildflowers.